What is naltrexone?

-Where does naltrexone treatment come from?
+Where does naltrexone therapy come from?

 Naltrexone was originally used to treat heroin and alcohol dependence.
 It was first tested as a therapy for self-harming behaviour in autistic people in the mid-1980s in the United States.

-What is the idea behind naltrexone treatment?
+What is the idea behind naltrexone therapy for autistic people?

 Researchers have suggested a possible association between autism and a problem with opioid receptors in the brain.